polkadot-developers/polkadot-docs/tutorials/onchain-governance/fast-track-gov-proposal.md

 - Analyze the effects of a successfully executed proposal on the network's state
 - Identify and troubleshoot potential issues or unexpected consequences before submitting the proposals

-This tutorial will guide you through the process of using Chopsticks to test OpenGov proposals thoroughly.
+This tutorial will guide you through using Chopsticks to test OpenGov proposals thoroughly.
 This ensures that when you submit a proposal to the live network, you can do so with confidence in its effects and viability.

 ## Prerequisites